jonnor/ESC-CNN-microcontroller/report/report.md

 Gradient Descent is not guaranteed to find a globally optimal minima, but with suitable choices of hyperparameters can normally find local minima that are good-enough.
-It has also been argued that a global optimum on the training set might not be desirable, as it is unlikely to geneneralize well[@LossSurfaceNeuralNetworks].
+It has also been argued that a global optimum on the training set might not be desirable, as it is unlikely to generalize well[@LossSurfaceNeuralNetworks].

 <!--